 Indeed, sexual offences carry some of the strictest penalties in Australia.

 Statistics gathered by Victoria Police show an increase in rape offences in Victoria over the last year.
 There were 2,144 rape offences reported in 2014, up 3.7% from the previous year.
 The Crime Statistics Agency of Victoria has also revealed that sexual offences in general increased by 9.5% in 2014.
 There were over 10,000 reported instances of sexual assault in Victoria in 2014.
 Statistics also show there were over 2,000 sex offences in the eastern suburbs alone: nearly 700 of these were rape in Melbourne’s east.

 If you have been charged with a sexual offence, you should contact one of our specialist sex offence lawyers immediately.
-Dribbin & Brown Criminal Lawyers have offices in Dandenong, Frankston, Moorabbin, Ringwood and the CBD.
+Dribbin & Brown Criminal Lawyers have offices in Dandenong, Frankston, Moorabbin, Ringwood the Melbourne CBD, Geelong & Ballarat.
 Sex offence lawyers are available at all of our office locations.

 These experts in criminal law will be able to assist you with understanding your charges, offer you advice, and represent you at court.
 If you have been charged with indecent assault, rape or any other sexual offence, you should contact one of our experienced criminal lawyers immediately.